sgkwong/Portfolio-Projects/README.md

 # Portfolio-Projects
 This repository will hold all of my Python coding Projects.

-Currently, I have a Yahoo Finance Web Scraping Project and an Exploratory Data Analysis on Home Loan Data.
+Currently, I have a Yahoo Finance Web Scraping Project (Part 1) and an Exploratory Data Analysis on Home Loan Data on Python.

+I also have a continuation of the Python Web Scraping Project in PowerBi, called Yahoo Finance Web Scraping Project (Part 2).
+It should be available for public access as long as you have PowerBi downloaded on your device.